 Our satisfaction with a deal depends less on the actual outcome than our perception of the outcome.
 You can continue to maximize satisfaction and value for both sides even after the negotiation, such as using the post-settlement settlement (PSS) to enhance the initial agreement.
-Feel free to get more insights from our complete 17-page summary.

 Part 2: Negotiating in the Real World